NcUltimate/scurmp/README.md

 4. **Paste the copied output into the SoundCloud console**.

 ## 4. Begin converting on SoundCloud
-Note -this script has been heavily biased toward electronic music playlists.
+Note before beginning - this script has been heavily biased toward electronic music playlists.
 Common record labels and special character substitutions have been added to account for most cases that will be encountered when transferring known electronic tracks on SoundCloud.

 With that in mind, this script tries very hard to only add exact matches to the `Transfer` playlists.
 It knows how to do this by looking for these known labels as the upload users, or by looking for any of the track artists as the upload user.